 - A forum to explain their involvement in the offense;

-- A structures environment where their words and actions are evaluated and judged by the jury of their peers
+- A structured environment where their words and actions are evaluated and judged by the jury of their peers

 - An opportunity to accept responsibility for their actions by fulfilling the jury's sentence;